hypersign-protocol/zk-kyc-using-ibc/README.md

 - [ ] Deploy the business contract on neutron chain
 - [ ] Connect the whitelisting pool contract with LBA contracts
 - [ ] Improve the kyc zk circuit
+- [ ] Figure out why Hermese is not pushing the packets automatically